How To Build A Web App In 2022 – The Ultimate Guide To Making A Web App

 • Break down complex pieces of information: If you are using numbers, then break them down into chunks, just like you write down a phone number.

 • Keep the process short.
-Don’t make it hard for your audience to go down a long road to take an action.
+Don’t make it hard for your audience to go down a long road to take action.
 If they want to make a transaction, keep it to 4 steps ideally.

 • Keep your actions recognizable.
 Pair Icons and designs along with the text so they clearly communicate their purpose.